KubaP/glsl-lsp/glast/README.md

 # glast
 *glast* is a crate for parsing and manipulating **gl**sl **a**bstract **s**yntax **t**rees, and a lot more.

-The current aims of this project are to allow for parsing and analysis of the OpenGL Shading Language version 4.50 and 4.60.
-This includes parsing source strings into abstract or concrete syntax trees, as well as performing analysis such as type-checking.
+The current aims of this crate are to allow for parsing and analysis of the OpenGL Shading Language version 4.50 and 4.60.
+This includes parsing source strings into ASTs, generating syntax highlighting information, as well as performing analysis such as type-checking.

+Unlike other similar crates, *glast* is designed also for IDEs in mind, so it handles syntactical errors gracefully and has excellent recovery strategies.

-⚠ This crate is still heavily **work-in-progress**. ⚠
+⚠ This crate is still heavily **work-in-progress**.

 ## Status
-- `token` - All functionality is pretty much finished, though a slight re-work of directive parsing is due.
-- `cst` - Support for dealing correctly with comments is work-in-progress.
-Support for preprocessor directives hasn't started yet.
-Aside from these two things the rest of the functionality is finished.
+All GLSL 4.50/4.60 features are implemented, apart from:
-- `ast` - No real work started yet.
+- Subroutines - Not started yet.

-## Plan of Work
-- Fully implement support for comments in the parser.
+- Function-like macros - Framework implemented but currently only supports object-like macros.
-- Implement support for preprocessor directives.
+- Some preprocessor directives are unsupported.
-- Start working on the AST functionality, such as name resolution.

 ## Future Goals
+- Add a visitor api for easy traversal of the AST.
+- Start working on the analysis-part of the crate, e.g. name resolution.
 - Support older versions of GLSL, such as 1.10, 3.00 and 3.30 amongst others.

 ## License